• Civil Motions: Thursdays at 10:00 a.m.

 • Criminal Motions: Thursdays at 2:00 p.m.

-Sealed Documents Pilot Program: Effective March 11, 2014, Judge Olguin will be a participating judge in the E-Mailing Sealed Documents Pilot Program.
-For detailed instructions for submission of sealed documents, please see the attached PDF document below.
-Proposed sealed items that are presented for filing at the Civil Intake Window will be rejected, and filers will be directed to the instructions below.
+Sealed Documents: Effective December 1, 2015, please see Local Rule 79-5.2 and the “Guide to E-filing Sealed Documents 11.25.15", found on the court’s website.
+For instructions on submission of sealed documents in criminal cases, please see the attached PDF document below.
+Proposed sealed items that are presented for filing at the Civil Intake or Criminal Intake Windows will be rejected, and filers will be directed to follow 79-5.2, or Judge Olguin’s criminal sealed document procedure attached.

 - Motions: It is not necessary to clear a motion with the Courtroom Deputy (“CRD”) before filing a motion.
 However, a party cannot reserve a specific date for a motion that will be filed.
 Closed motion dates can be obtained on the Motion Calendar.